Benders Decomposition for Bi-objective Linear Programs

 For more challenging instances, such as data sets 2 and 3 with $\ratio=0.5$ a large number of cuts is generated but only a fairly small number of active cuts is needed for the Benders reformulation of the bi-objective problems.
-There are between 31 and 378 active cuts in data sets 2 and 3 with an average of 2.85 cuts per extreme non-dominated point (5.05 for data set 1).
+There are between 31 and 378 active cuts in data sets 2 and 3 with an average of 2.85 cuts per non-dominated extreme point (5.05 for data set 1).

-We can also compare the number of non-dominated points that were explored during the BBSA to the number of final non-dominated points as shown in the ratio of explored over final non-dominated points in Figure \ref{fig:Roberti_nondom}.
+We can also compare the number of non-dominated points that were explored during the \gls{BBSA} to the number of final non-dominated points, as identified at the end of Algorithm \ref{alg:BBSA} (line \ref{alg:discard not extreme}), as shown in the ratio of explored over final non-dominated points in Figure \ref{fig:Roberti_nondom}.
 We see a clear increase in this ratio based on problem complexity in \gls{BFCTP} data sets 2 and 3 for higher values of $\ratio$ indicating increasing problem complexity.